Machiavellian intelligence hypothesis

-In primatology, the Machiavellian intelligence hypothesis describes the capacity of animals to manoeuvre in complex social groups.
-It is also known as the "social brain" or "social intelligence" hypothesis.
+In primatology, the Machiavellian intelligence or social brain hypothesis describes the capacity of animals to manoeuvre in complex social groups.

 This hypothesis posits that the challenges involved in navigating complexity in social groups is a major driving force in the evolution of human intelligence.
 To succeed within social groups, individuals must strike a balance between cooperation and competition with other diverse individuals, requiring subtle social skills rather than brute power.

 Origin of the term

 The hypothesis originates from the primatologist Frans de Waal, who discussed chimpanzees' complex social maneuverings in his book Chimpanzee Politics (1982).
 However, foundations for the hypothesis can be traced to lemur researcher Alison Jolly.
 While conducting field research in the 1960s, Jolly noticed that lemurs lacked monkeys' ability to manipulate objects but demonstrated similarly strong social skills.
 At the time, it was commonly believed that solving technical and foraging challenges is what fueled the advancement of primate intelligence.
 Jolly found that, on the contrary, social skills preceded technical abilities and thus played a more central role.

 Andrew Whiten and Richard Byrne advanced this theory further by collecting studies highlighting the role of sociality in intelligence.
 The first, Machiavellian Intelligence: Social Expertise and the Evolution of Intellect in Monkeys, Apes, and Humans (Oxford University Press, 1988), included Jolly's seminal paper, along with an earlier study by Margaret Mead and an important piece of synthesis by Nicholas Humphrey.
 A followup volume, Machiavellian Intelligence II: Extensions and Evaluations (Cambridge University Press, 1997), provided updated evidence.
 Contributors to both volumes observed that primates displayed intricate social behaviors such as alliance formation, deception, and reconciliation.
 These behaviors seemed to require cognitive abilities beyond what was necessary for basic survival tasks like foraging or avoiding predators.